 Labrador Retrievers are the classic family dog.
 When you have set your eyes on your very own Labrador then you might want to know how long they’ll be a part of your family.
-How long do Labrador Retriever’s live?
+How long do Labradors live?
 Though the lifespan of Labrador depends on several factors, Labs usually live between 10 and 14 years.
-This figure may change depending on its health conditions, genetics and lifestyle.
+This figure may change depending on its health conditions, genetics, and lifestyle.

 Age is not something that can be pre-determined.
 What you can do as a pet owner is research your Labrador’s genetics and provide a healthy lifestyle.